buuug7/notes/road-map/frontend/css/basic.md

 - `farthest-side`
 - `farthest-corner`

-The different is both hard to grasp and to visualize,so i won't go into detail.
+The different is both hard to grasp and to visualize, so i won't go into detail.
 Mozilla has a [good description of the different values](https://developer.mozilla.org/en-US/docs/Web/CSS/radial-gradient#Values)

 ```css
 div {